simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - SGs are stateful, allowed inbound traffic is allowed back out, without needing to specify the outbound rule (ACLs work Stateless)
     - Can't block specific traffic with SGs, only allow
 - Load Balancers
+    - You can set the IP address type of your Internet-facing load balancer when you create it or after it is active.
+Note that internal load balancers must use IPv4 addresses.
+        - The following are the load balancer IP address types:
+            - ipv4, The load balancer supports only IPv4 addresses (for example, 192.0.2.1)
+            - dualstack The load balancer supports both IPv4 and IPv6 addresses (for example, 2001:0db8:85a3:0:0:8a2e:0370:7334).
+    - Load balancers in EC2-Classic support both IPv4 and IPv6 addresses
     - Application Load balancers
         - http / https traffic
         - layer 7 (application) balanced, i.e. looks at web app